 Originally published July 28, 2014

 Room 253 in the Russell Building is crowded, bustling, lit for TV.
 Senate aides dart back and forth, sliding into seats behind their bosses as photographers hastily crouch.
-A crescendo of paper shuffling and throat clearing is cut short when the clock ticks 10 am.
-Taking the measure of her microphone, Senator Claire McCaskell of Missouri looks out over the room and says, “All right.
+A crescendo of paper shuffling and throat clearing is cut short when the second hand on the big clock clicks to 10 a.m.
+Taking the measure of her microphone, Senator Claire McCaskill of Missouri looks out over the room and says, “All right.
 This meeting will come to order.”

 The story has been churning the news cycle on and off for months, the press howling about the fact that for ten years, beginning in 2001, General Motors had been selling Chevrolet Cobalts and Saturn Ions with faulty ignition switches that sometimes turned the car off while being driven, or kept airbags from deploying in a crash.
 But what really fuels the moral indignation of the assembled senators is that “Engineers at General Motors found a way to stop ignition switches from shutting off nine years ago, but made a ‘business decision’ not to order the partial fix to a problem that has now been linked to a dozen [actually 13] deaths, NBC News has learned.”